Contact InformationMain office:

 "It's a really neat, user-friendly program," said Kelly of Fredrick's work.
 "But beyond the credit he got for it in the Honors Program, it's really a passion of his."

 Kelly described some of the work that Fredrick had to undertake to complete the program as "intricate" and "daunting," noting that his database covered more than simple familial connections, such as father-son, brother-sister or cousin-to-cousin and the like.
 "Exploring relationships in a database is not easy.
 It takes a lot to wrap your brain around it."

 For Fredrick, the motivation lies in the answers that the connections provide, not just the individual pieces of data.
 That's what drove him to take the formidable stack of paper that he had amassed and put it into a more useable format in the first place, he explained.

 By creating the database program, it enabled him to see the historical figures as people, as units of a family, rather than units of data.
 He gave the example of finding out that two women wanted to share their mother's anniversary, and so planned to marry on the same day on different years.
 "You never would have known that just looking at each piece on its own," he said.

 While Fredrick said that he designed his program to be used by others so that they might get as much enjoyment out of it as he has, the program that Dos Santos will be presenting on is well out of beta and is now up and running – at the college, of all places.

 "I had David for two classes, a database class and a SQL programming class.
-He was able to take a proposal and build a system that is now functional; the PACE program in the Center for Workforce and Community Education is using it.
+He was able to take a proposal and build a system that is now functional; the PACE program in the Workforce Partnerships is using it.
 That is just really neat," said Kelly.

 Dos Santos was a computer programmer in his native Venezuela, where he had also earned a computer science degree, but found that when he and his wife moved here seven years ago to start a family, he needed to upgrade his skills – as well as improve his English.
 He came to the college to do both after a brief stint in food service.